dkaramit/BB_VEGAS/README.md

 - [ ] Read and write grid on file.
 - [ ] Add stratified sampling phase.
 - [ ] Maybe better regularization of weights?
+- [ ] This algorithm learns to sample from a given distribution.
+What else can it learn?

 That's it for now.